Hodapp87/parse_13F/README.md

 # parse_13F
 Some tools for parsing Form 13F filings with the SEC

+## R code

-Thus far, this is just an R script that I wrote to parse [13F](https://en.wikipedia.org/wiki/Form_13F) filings.
+Thus far, this is just a small R module that I wrote to parse [13F](https://en.wikipedia.org/wiki/Form_13F) filings.
 These are available as XML files from [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html).
 For instance, if you want to [ride Seth Klarmann's coattails](http://www.forbes.com/2010/02/24/enzon-facet-nws-markets-intelligent-investing-seth-klarman.html),